sj19217/CS-Coursework/Interpreter/process.md

   calculating the address from finding the value there.
 * Changed things in the execute() switch statement to make MOV-ing stuff to an arithmetic operand work
 * Implemented the LEA function in the switch statement and commands.c
+* Renamed functions to use camelCase
+* Wrote ADD function for char then turned it into a macro and repeated